JanssenProject/jans/docs/contribute/development.md

 ### Component Setup

 Instructions in this guide can be used if Janssen Server is installed on a VM.
-Either locally on the developer workstation itself(as shown below) or on a remote cloud VM.
+Developers can use a virtualization software (like VMWare) or use LxD containers to create VM on developer workstation or use a remote cloud VM.

 ![Component Diagram](../assets/image-run-integration-test-from-workspace-06122022.png)

 ### Install Janssen Server

-Install the Janssen server using one of the methods described in the installation guide.
+Install the Janssen server using one of the methods described in the VM installation guide.
 Note the points below when following installation instructions.

 - Make a note
   of the `host name` that you assign to the Janssen server during the installation.
-For this guide, the Janssen hostname would be `janssen2.op.io`
+For this guide, the Janssen hostname would be `janssen.op.io`
 - Choose to install with test data load.
 This can be achieved by using the `-t` switch when invoking the setup script from installation instructions.

-Use the [VM installation guide](../admin/install/vm-install/README.md) for a complete set of instructions.
+Use the [VM installation guide](../admin/install/vm-install/README.md) for the complete set of instructions.

 Once the installation is complete, check if the `.well-known` end-points of the